Matching with Nested and Bundled Pandora Boxes: Introduction

 Recent work on market design has studied the problem of matching with information acquisition, typically from the perspective of a platform designer in a strategic environment (see Section \ref{subsec:related}).
 This paper takes a step back to consider a simpler, purely algorithmic problem.
 However, all of our results have practical implications for design of two-sided matching platforms, particularly a number of impossibilities for practically-motivated classes of algorithms.
 Both these negative results and our eventual positive results depend on new insights into the \emph{Pandora's Box} model.

 \paragraph{Pandora's Box} We use \citet{weitzman1979optimal}'s Pandora's Box model of costly information acquisition.
-In this model, each Pandora box is parameterized by a cost to open the box and a distribution over the value inside (drawn independently).
+In this model, each Pandora box is parameterized by an ``inspection cost'' to open the box and a distribution over the value inside (drawn independently).
 In Weitzman's original problem, an algorithm may choose any sequence of inspections, then stop at any time and claim the value inside some opened box.
 The goal is to maximize the final value minus all inspection costs paid.

-\paragraph{Our model} In \emph{Pandora's Matching Problem}, each edge of a graph has two Pandora boxes, one at each endpoint, representing the values of each of the two parties involved for this potential match.
+\paragraph{Our model} In \emph{Pandora's Matching Problem}, we are given a graph with initially uncertain values on edges.
+Each edge of the graph has two Pandora boxes, one at each endpoint, representing the values of each of the two parties involved in a potential match.
+The weight of an edge is the sum of the values on its endpoints, which may each be inspected separately at a cost.
 An algorithm may conduct any sequence of inspections, then stop and output a matching consisting of fully-inspected edges.
-The performance, or ``welfare'', of an algorithm is the sum of values in the matching minus the sum of inspection costs paid.
+The performance, or ``welfare'', of an algorithm is the sum of edge weights in the matching minus the sum of inspection costs paid.
 We consider the approximation factor, i.e. worst-case ratio of expected welfare to that of the optimal algorithm (whatever it may be).

+Our model captures two-sided preferences in matching markets with costly inspection on both sides.
+For example, a company seeking to hire a new worker must conduct time-intensive interviews to determine the fit of a candidate, while the candidate must do the same.
+Similarly, a student applying to colleges must invest the time to determine if each school she considers would be a good fit, as applying to every possible school is infeasible.
+A university spends time and money processing applications, and cannot give every application a full evaluation.
+We are interested in the consequences of this two-sided inspection dynamic for algorithm design.

 We will relate our problem to \emph{Pandora's Nested-Box Problem}, in which opening a box uncovers another costly box within, along with some information about the contents.
 We give a new treatment of the nested-boxes problem and apply it to address Pandora's Matching Problem.